Adrijan-Petek/Adrijan-Petek/README.md

 ## ✨ Fun Section

 ![Random Cat](https://media.giphy.com/media/jpbnoe3UIa8TU8LM13/giphy.gif)
-*"I'm a night owl coder 🌙"*
+*"I'm passionate about decentralized technologies"*

-**Quote of the Day**: "The most disastrous thing that you can ever learn is your first programming language." 💭
+**Quote of the Day**: "Truth can only be found in one place: the code." 💭

 ### 🎲 Today's Developer Challenge:
 Try implementing a **API endpoint** using **Solidity**!